Updated July 9, 2020

 - CREATE AN ACCOUNT IN ADVANCE

-In order to prepare for the weekend services, consider creating an online account at firstdecatur.org/churchonline in advance.
+In order to prepare for the weekend services, consider creating a Church Online Platform account at https://firstdecatur.online.church in advance.

 - CHECK YOUR INTERNET CONNECTION